 Stream Biological Monitoring Program

-The majority of the long-term monitoring network sites are also Stream Chemistry Monitoring Program sites.
+The majority of the long-term biological monitoring network sites are also Stream Chemistry Monitoring Program sites.
 Combining biological and chemical sampling provides a more complete picture of ecological status than either type of information can provide alone.
-While stream chemistry measurements provide a snap shot of chemical conditions at the moment they are collected, macroinvertebrates (including native mussels) have life spans ranging from weeks to as much as 100 years.
-The assemblage and structure of the macroinvertebrate community, including freshwater mussels, can provide a time-integrated measure of environmental conditions ranging from months to decades.
+Whereas water chemistry measurements provide information about chemical conditions at the moment they are collected, benthic macroinvertebrates (water dwelling insects, crustaceans, mollusks, annelids and other organisms) have life spans ranging from weeks to years (as much as 100 years in certain freshwater mussel species).
+Therefore, the assemblage and structure of the macroinvertebrate community can provide a time-integrated measure of environmental conditions ranging from months to decades.

-- Click here to view a map of the Kansas Stream Biological Monitoring Program Network.
+Click here to view a map of the Kansas Stream Biological Monitoring Program Network.

 , Environmental Scientist, 785-291-3676